garousianstudio/starter-gulp-browserify-sass-php/README.md

 Front-end starter kit with tools for development:

 - gulp as task runner
-- browserify for javascript module management with ES6
+- browserify for javascript module management with ES6 enabled
 - sass as css preprocessor
 - php for templating and future CMS integration